 In the latter picture the arrow is referencing the flora I've just discussed but in this view it is hidden by the lushness of the flora.
 Numeral one in this picture is indicating a newcomer to my garden, a plant known as a Horsetail.
 Close-ups of this newbie to my place can be seen in the next few pictures.

-However, we had extremely heavy rains yesterday, and they put stress on this shrub's branches causing it to bend (as seen below) I pray it doesn't break off!
+However, we had extremely heavy rains yesterday, and they put stress on this tree's branches causing it to bend (as seen below) I pray it doesn't break off!

-In any event the shrub lost a lot of flowers as evidenced in the next images, where a lone mourning dove can be seen; and he didn't do much singing in this heavy rain!
+In any event the Crepe myrtle lost a lot of flowers as evidenced in the next images, where a lone mourning dove can be seen; and he didn't do much singing in this heavy rain!